 - ½ cup cilantro chopped

-- 1 head of romaine shredded or thinly sliced, about 6 cups
+- 1 large head romaine shredded or thinly sliced (about 6 cups)

 - 1 cup cherry or grape tomatoes sliced